EmmaJane22/explorer-scouts/README.md

 * Best Practices
 * SEO

-The results for all pages came back as 'good'.
+The results for all pages came back as 'good' for all areas.

 index.html